Skip to content

 calibrate

-calibrate(ttm, target)
+calibrate(ttm, rates)

 Fit the curve using the fast profile-OLS solver.